 I’m not sure William Deresiewicz’s solution of encouraging more people to get liberal arts degrees is enough to address this problem, especially seeing how much I’ve learned during the last two years about making money in ways which don’t require a college education at all, but he’s sure right in shining a light on the problem.
 I’d recommend Excellent Sheep to any current college student or recent graduate.

-Who would I recommend the What Every Body Is Saying summary to?
+Who would I recommend the Excellent Sheep summary to?

 The 17 year old high school graduate, who’s deliberating what should be her next move, the 22 year old college student, who’s unhappy with most of his subjects and not sure what career to choose, and anyone who works in finance or consulting, but isn’t really passionate about it.